RoastPotatoes/roastpotatoes.github.io/_posts/2015-04-04-dont-miss-katzenkinder-sale-today.md

 **Update**
 It's almost happening.
 Main [thread](https://geekhack.org/index.php?topic=64501.0) has been updated with images of the caps included in the sale.
-Goodle doc for orders has been added.
+Google doc for orders has been added.